A-08884

 New York Assembly Bill 8884 — An Act to amend the civil rights law and the executive law, in relation to the use of artificial intelligence systems (New York Artificial Intelligence Act)

-The New York AI Act imposes comprehensive obligations on developers and deployers of high-risk AI systems used in consequential decisions affecting employment, housing, credit, healthcare, education, law enforcement, and other domains.
-Core requirements include a duty to take reasonable care to prevent algorithmic discrimination, mandatory independent third-party audits on a recurring schedule, periodic reporting to the attorney general with public database access, and establishment of a risk management policy and program aligned with the NIST AI RMF.
-End users must receive advance notice before a high-risk AI system is used in a consequential decision and must be offered the right to opt out in favor of human decision-making or to appeal after the fact.
-Social scoring AI systems are categorically prohibited.
-Enforcement is through both the attorney general (with civil penalties up to $20,000 per violation and injunctive relief) and a private right of action with a plaintiff-favorable presumption at the motion to dismiss stage.
-The audit provisions take effect two years after enactment; all other provisions take effect one year after enactment.
+The New York AI Act imposes obligations on developers and deployers of high-risk AI systems used in consequential decisions (employment, housing, credit, healthcare, education, law enforcement, legal services, and financial services).
+Core obligations include a duty of reasonable care to prevent algorithmic discrimination, mandatory independent third-party audits on a recurring schedule, periodic reporting to the Attorney General, and implementation of a documented risk management program aligned with NIST AI RMF.
+End users must receive advance notice before AI-driven consequential decisions, the right to opt out in favor of human decision-making, and a post-decision appeal with meaningful human review.
+The bill categorically prohibits social scoring AI systems.
+Enforcement is through both AG action (injunctive relief, up to $20,000 per violation) and a private right of action with a plaintiff-friendly presumption at the motion-to-dismiss stage.
+Audit requirements take effect two years after enactment; all other provisions take effect one year after enactment.

 Summary

-The New York AI Act imposes comprehensive obligations on developers and deployers of high-risk AI systems used in consequential decisions affecting employment, housing, credit, healthcare, education, law enforcement, and other domains.
-Core requirements include a duty to take reasonable care to prevent algorithmic discrimination, mandatory independent third-party audits on a recurring schedule, periodic reporting to the attorney general with public database access, and establishment of a risk management policy and program aligned with the NIST AI RMF.
-End users must receive advance notice before a high-risk AI system is used in a consequential decision and must be offered the right to opt out in favor of human decision-making or to appeal after the fact.
-Social scoring AI systems are categorically prohibited.
-Enforcement is through both the attorney general (with civil penalties up to $20,000 per violation and injunctive relief) and a private right of action with a plaintiff-favorable presumption at the motion to dismiss stage.
-The audit provisions take effect two years after enactment; all other provisions take effect one year after enactment.
+The New York AI Act imposes obligations on developers and deployers of high-risk AI systems used in consequential decisions (employment, housing, credit, healthcare, education, law enforcement, legal services, and financial services).
+Core obligations include a duty of reasonable care to prevent algorithmic discrimination, mandatory independent third-party audits on a recurring schedule, periodic reporting to the Attorney General, and implementation of a documented risk management program aligned with NIST AI RMF.
+End users must receive advance notice before AI-driven consequential decisions, the right to opt out in favor of human decision-making, and a post-decision appeal with meaningful human review.
+The bill categorically prohibits social scoring AI systems.
+Enforcement is through both AG action (injunctive relief, up to $20,000 per violation) and a private right of action with a plaintiff-friendly presumption at the motion-to-dismiss stage.
+Audit requirements take effect two years after enactment; all other provisions take effect one year after enactment.

 Enforcement & Penalties